 Skip to main content

-Prisma Postgres is our production-grade, cloud-native database and is ideal for staging and production environments.
-For rapid iteration and isolated testing, you can run a local Prisma Postgres instance (powered by PG Lite).
-This guide shows you how to install and launch a local Prisma Postgres database.
+Prisma Postgres is a production-grade, cloud-native database and is ideal for staging and production environments.
+For rapid iteration and isolated testing, you can run a local Prisma Postgres instance (powered by PGlite).
+This page explains how to install and launch a local Prisma Postgres database.

 note